 If Bob had to choose between hunting a two-ton saber tooth tiger versus fishing for a jawless Pteraspis, he, of course, preferred seafood to become cat food….and the spear worked!

 Steve, a neighboring caveman who was lurking in the bushes, had witnessed Bob’s genius and decided at that instant he HAD to have it!
 No, not the spear: Why bother taking a spear when he could steal the sturgeon, and besides, if he took the spear he would have to fish.
 Work!
 The thought of it made him cringe.
 ‘UGH!
 (The first primeval expletive)I deserve a better fate than to tackle pterodactyls, and Bob would never miss just one fish’.

 Like all cons, Steve could not stop at stealing just one so he kept pilfering Bob’s fish until he finally was caught, dead fish In hand.

 Bob, being the wimpy caveman he is, never developed that troglodyte aggression for dominance, so rather than fight he decided a merger would be more practical.
 He proposed an alliance with Steve where he would provide the fish and Steve would handle the distribution, thus they created the first primitive contract and formed The Cro-Magnon Clan Company, a Stone-Age partnership.

 The contract between Steve and Bob was finally set in stone.
-It did take a bit longer because their chisels were still first generation, but eventually they sealed their deal with blood (signatures were not yet valid because names would not be used for another thousand years).
+It did take a bit longer because their chisels were still the first generation, but eventually, they sealed their deal with blood (signatures were not yet valid because names would not be used for another thousand years).